Think not of yourself as the architect of your career, but as the sculptor.

 Illuminate Your Future

-- Create a log-file of major career events and changes.
+- Create a log file of the main career events and changes.

 - Thoroughly study your experiences and the lessons you have learned.